Ulrich bundles on cubic fourfolds: Introduction

 The structure of this paper is as follows.
-In Section \ref{section:background}, we recall basic notions and set up some background.
+In Section \ref{section:background}, we recall basic notions and develop some background mainly on Ulrich bundles, syzygies and matrix factorizations.
 In Section \ref{section:twisted cubics}, we introduce an ACM bundle of rank $6$ which arises as a (higher) syzygy sheaf of a twisted cubic and review some material on Lehn-Lehn-Sorger-van Straten sheaves as syzygy sheaves.
 Then we take an elementary modification to define a strictly semistable sheaf $\sE$ of rank $6$ whose reduced Hilbert polynomial is $\ru(t)$.
 In Section \ref{section:smoothing}, we show that a general deformation of $\sE$ is Ulrich.
 We first prove this claim for cubic fourfolds which do not contain surfaces of small degrees other than linear sections.
 Then we extend it for every smooth cubic fourfold.
+Finally in Section \ref{k} we prove Theorem \ref{main2}.

 \begin{ack} We wish to thank F\'ed\'eration Bourgogne Franche-Comt\'e Math\'ematiques FR CNRS 2011 for supporting the visit of Y.K. in Dijon.
-We would like to thank Frank-Olaf Schreyer and Paolo Stellari for valuable advice and helpful discussion. \end{ack}
+We would like to thank Frank-Olaf Schreyer, Emanuele Macr\'i, Laura Pertusi and Paolo Stellari, for valuable advice and helpful discussion.
+We are also grateful to anonymous referees for many useful remarks.
+A part of this work was done while Y. K. was in Universit\"at des Saarlandes.
+We would like to thank the referee for the several suggestions on how to improve the paper. \end{ack}